ietf-wg-acme/acme/draft-ietf-acme-acme.md

 chain of CA certificates that could be used to validate the certificate in the original resource.

-The "directory" link relation is present on all resources other than the directory and indicates the directory URL.
+The "index" link relation is present on all resources other than the directory and indicates the directory URL.

 The following diagram illustrates the relations between resources on an ACME